News

 2 min read

 In recent weeks, there has been increasing media coverage of President Trump’s tariffs and the state of the global economy.
 While some headlines may be alarming, it’s important to keep the situation in perspective.
-NGS’ Chief Investment Officer, Ben Squires, breaks down what’s happening and how it impacts NGS members.
+NGS’ Chief Investment Officer, Ben Squires, breaks down what’s happening and how it impacts NGS Super members.

 Trump’s tariffs